 Traditional Chinese Timed Text Style Guide

-*This document covers the language specific requirements for Traditional Chinese.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Traditional Chinese.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - 16 characters per line